ory/dockertest/.github/pull_request_template.md

 them, don't hesitate to ask.
 We're here to help!
 This is simply a reminder of what we are going to look for before merging your code.
 -->

-- [ ] I have read the [contributing guidelines](../blob/master/CONTRIBUTING.md)
-      and signed the CLA.
+- [ ] I have read the [contributing guidelines](../blob/master/CONTRIBUTING.md) and signed the CLA.
+- [ ] I have referenced an issue containing the design document if my change introduces a new feature.
 - [ ] I have read the [security policy](../security/policy).
 - [ ] I confirm that this pull request does not address a security vulnerability.
       If this pull request addresses a security vulnerability, I confirm that I got green light (please contact [security@ory.sh](mailto:security@ory.sh)) from the maintainers to push the changes.
 - [ ] I have added tests that prove my fix is effective or that my feature works.
 - [ ] I have added necessary documentation within the code base (if appropriate).

 ## Further comments